Chemistry Related Courses

 Chemistry 355: Special Topics in Chemistry An in-depth look at a chemistry related topic that is not covered in the usual course sequence.
 Course is 1 to 3 credit hours.

 Chemistry 430: Biochemistry An introduction to the structure and function of biomolecules.
 Emphasis is placed on proteins and carbohydrates.
 Protein structure, enzyme kinetics, and regulation are studied as are carbohydrates and their metabolism.
 Structure of lipids, steroids, and nucleic acids are taught; a brief time is given to their synthesis and reactions within the cell.
-Prerequisites: Chemistry 111, 112, 221, and either 222 or permission from the instructor.
+Prerequisites: Chemistry 221.
+CHEM 222 is recommended.
 Course is 5 credit hours.
-Instructor: Michael Tessmer

 Chemistry 461: Seminar in Chemistry The class will focus on the presentation of papers on current topics in chemistry.
 The student will develop the skills needed for researching and delivering a technical seminar.
 Prerequisite: Junior standing in the biochemistry major or permission from the instructor.
 Course is 1 credit hour.